 How to compare personal loans with a cosigner

-• Repayment terms: The amount of time you're given to repay the loan can also vary.
-Longer loan terms lower your monthly payment amount but increase your overall cost due to more interest.
+- Repayment terms: Some lenders offer longer repayment terms than others, but terms between 2 and 5 years are common.
+A longer loan term generally lowers your monthly payment amount but increases your overall interest cost.
 You can typically find repayment terms from 1 to 7 years, but some lenders offer longer terms for loan purposes like home improvement or buying an RV

-• Time to fund: Funding times vary.
-Check the average amount of time a lender takes to approve applications and deliver funds.
-Most lenders can fund in about a week or less, some even as soon as the same day or the next business day.
+- Time to fund: Funding times vary.
+Check the average amount of time a lender takes to approve applications and deliver funds — this info is often available in the lender’s FAQ or on the lender cards on this page.
+Most lenders can fund within a few business days.
+Some can send money as soon as the same day or the next business day once you’re approved.

 How much money can you save with a cosigner?